GitbookIO/gitbook/docs/plugins/blocks.md

 };
 ```

 The `process` should return the html content that will replace the tag.
-Refer to [Context and APIs](./api.md) to learn more about `this` and GitBook API.
+Refer to [Context and APIs](./api.md) to learn more about `this` and {{ book.GB }} API.

 ### Handling block arguments

-Arguments can be passed to blocks:
+Arguments can be passed to blocks in the following way:

 ```
 {% tag1 "argument 1", "argument 2", name="Test" %}